kntism/skills/README.md

 /plugin update test-driven-development@top-agent-skills
 ```

-### Manual Installation (Alternative)
+### Manual Installation

-If you prefer manual installation or want to contribute:
+For Claude Code and other compatible platforms:

 1. **Clone the repository**:
    ```bash